ftucciarone/AGRIF_DEMO/README.md

 `rn_scale` is a multiplicative factor for negative (`rn_scale=-1`) or positive (`rn_scale=1`) bathymetry values in input file.

-If you with to have a vertical grid refinement, you can set `ln_vert_remap = .true.`, and define the vertical coordinates choices in the namelist.
+If you wish with to have a vertical grid refinement, you can set `ln_vert_remap = .true.`, and define the vertical coordinates choices in the namelist.

 For the case of two-way nesting, even if you already have a `domain_cfg.nc` file for your larger parent grid, when creating the child domains the tool will also compute a new domain file for the parent.
 The updated `domain_cfg.nc` includes some adjustments for consistency with AGRIF, ensuring compatibility between the parent and child grids.
 Such modifications occur only in the nested domain region, and can be adjustments in grid spacing, land-sea masks, or bathymetry corrections.
 Using the original `domain_cfg.nc` and not the one recreated is only possible in 1-way nesting.